AnacletoLAB/schemalink-docs/guides/developer-guide/schemalink-docs.md

 >   bundle exec jekyll serve
 >   ```

-`Just the Docs` is used to generate this website.
-To update this website, it is enough to commit and push changes to the docs project.
-A GitHub action will run on the latest commit on the main branch, building the website using `Jekyll` and deploying it using `GitHub pages`.

 ### Change the content of the website

 To change the content of the website, edit the corresponding markdown file.